niubility000/PDJ-Media-Repeater/README.md

 ## Operating Instructions

-CLICK on the screen (DOWN arrow key on keyboard): replay current sentence
+Click on the screen (DOWN arrow key on keyboard): replay current sentence

-SWIPE DOWN on the screen (UP arrow key on keyboard): stop playing
+DoubleClick on the screen (UP arrow key on keyboard): stop playing

-SWIPE LEFT on the screen (RIGHT arrow key on keyboard): jump to next sentence
+Swipe Left on the screen (RIGHT arrow key on keyboard): jump to next sentence

-SWIPE RIGHT on the screen(LEFT arrow key on keyboard): jump to prev sentence
+Swipe Right on the screen(LEFT arrow key on keyboard): jump to previous sentence

-SWIPE UP on the screen: add to favorites (or remove a favorite when playing Favorite List)
+Swipe Up on the screen: add to favorites (Or remove a favorite when playing Favorite List)

+Swipe Down on the screen: close this player

-Click top-right button: switch Playback Mode between "Single Sentence Repetition Mode" and "RegularMode".
+Click top-right button: switch Playback Mode between "Single Sentence Repetition Mode" and "Regular Mode".

 ## Functions: